Icecream Hands: History

-1992-1998: Travelling...
-Made Easy & Memory Lane Traffic Jam
+1992–1998: Travelling...
+Made Easy and Memory Lane Traffic Jam

 Charles Jenkins had been a solo artist in Adelaide where, as Chuck Skatt, he formed The Mad Turks from Istanbul as their vocalist in 1984 with Dominic Larizza (as Dom Benedictine III) on drums and later on guitar, Martyn Christopher on bass guitar and Matthias Eckhardt on guitar.
 The band relocated to Melbourne by 1989, renamed as The Mad Turks after Eckhardt left, Jenkins took up rhythm guitar, and they disbanded there in 1991.
 Jenkins and Larizza recruited his brother Arturo "Arch" Larizza (ex-The Saints) on bass guitar and Derek Smiley on drums to form Chuck Skatt and His Icecream Hands in 1992.
 The name was shortened to Icecream Hands which Jenkins took from the lyrics of a 1984 Robyn Hitchcock song "Flavour of Night" (from I Often Dream of Trains) and is an English term for masturbation.
 Their debut release, Ice Cream Hands was a six-track Extended play (EP) on independent label Rubber Records and distributed by Shock Records.

 In 1993 they released a full-length album, Travelling...
 Made Easy, and Douglas Robertson replaced Arch Larizza on bass guitar—Arch re-united with Chris Bailey (ex-The Saints) in Bailey's backing band.
 Travelling...
 Made Easy was released in Europe in 1995 on Blue Rose Records with four additional tracks and was described as "quite an accomplished and ambitious effort".
 In Australia they released their second EP, Supermarket Scene in 1994 followed by two more EPs Olive in November 1995 and Here We Go 'Round Now in July 1997.
 On 11 June 1997 the band performed on the RMITV show Under Melbourne Tonight.

 In 1997 they released their second full-length album, Memory Lane Traffic Jam.
 By then Rubber Records was being distributed by BMG and the album was released in the United States on Not Lame Recordings.
 Three bonus tracks were added to the US release, which was acclaimed by AllMusic reviewer, Stephen Thomas Erlewine as "immediately catchy, but [the songs] grow stronger upon each listen -- a hallmark of a truly fine pop album".

-1999-2003: Sweeter Than the Radio & Broken UFO
+1999–2003: Sweeter Than the Radio and Broken UFO

 Sweeter Than the Radio, co-produced by Icecream Hands and Wayne Connolly, was released in 1999.
 Just prior to the recording of the album, Marcus Goodwin (ex-Yolk) had replaced Dom Larizza on lead guitar.
 One of the singles, "Nipple" was written by Jenkins about an early girlfriend who attracted his attention at a bus stop.
 With a lack of commercial success they nevertheless achieved critical acclaim when the album was nominated for the ARIA Award for Best Adult Contemporary Album in 2000.
 Their next album, Broken UFO, produced by Shane O'Mara and East Van Parks, contained the track, "Rain, Hail, Shine" which was nominated for the ARIA Award for Best Independent Release at the ARIA Music Awards of 2002.